Webdevdata/fetcher/README.md

     **Note:** only the top 100,000 sites are kept for downloding.

--   The URLs are then fed to a Python script that downloads the HTML files and their HTTP headers (each download is spawned as a separate Python process).
+-   The URLs are then fed to a Python script that downloads the HTML files and their HTTP headers using a process pool (to minimize waiting).

     Errors are reported to a log file (as below).